1Password/shell-plugins/README.md

 For the contribution guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md).

 Not sure where or how to get started?
 We're happy to help!
 You can:
-- Book a free [pairing session](https://calendly.com/d/grs-x2h-pmb/1password-shell-plugins-pairing-session) with one of our teammates
+- Book a free [pairing session](https://calendly.com/d/grs-x2h-pmb/1password-shell-plugins-pairing-session) with one of our developers
 - Join the [Developer Slack workspace](https://join.slack.com/t/1password-devs/shared_invite/zt-1halo11ps-6o9pEv96xZ3LtX_VE0fJQA), and ask us any questions there

 ## 💚 Community & Support